 There were no changes in benefits reported to the actuary in connection with this valuation of the VEBA.
 A change was made to the medical inflation assumption used in the valuation of the Plan to better reflect future experience of the VEBA.
 This assumption is shown on page F-6 of this report and increased our assessment of VEBA liabilities.
-Finally, the overall experience of the Retiree Health Plan was favorable.
+As directed by the Board, the funding value of assets (FVA) was set equal to the market value of assets ('market to market') as of September 30, 2013.
+In addition, next year's report will reflect a change in the smoothing period (from 3 to 5 years) used to develop the FVA.
+Based on common practice among overfunded plans and the provisions of GASB statement number 45, the UAL was amortized over a 10-year period.
+Finally, this valuation of the VEBA reflects a large asset transfer from the Interim Retiree Medical Benefits Trust (IRMBT).